 The first annual meteor shower of the year is always the Quadrantids and it can be a good one with up to 100 meteors per hour visible at peak time.
 This rate is comparable to the superb Perseids and Geminids, but unlike these well-observed showers the Quadrantids are elusive since they have a narrow peak activity window that lasts just a few hours.

-Meteor showers are named after the constellation (or nearby star) where the radiant is located, but you may have difficulty figuring out the associated region for the Quadrantids; the reason is that the constellation no longer exists.
+Meteor showers are named after the constellation (or nearby star) where the radiant is located but you will have difficulty figuring out the associated constellation for the Quadrantids, the reason is it no longer exists.

 Quadrans Muralis was originally created by Joseph Jerome de Lalande in 1795.
-This constellation, located in what is now the northern part of Boötes, represents the mural quadrant, a wall mounted astronomical instrument he used for measuring star positions.
-Although no longer recognized by the International Astronomical Union (IAU), Quadrans Muralis is one of the more widely known obsolete constellations due to its association with the meteor shower.
+This constellation represented the mural quadrant, a wall mounted astronomical instrument used for measuring star positions.
+Although no longer recognized by the International Astronomical Union (IAU), Quadrans Muralis is one of the better known obsolete constellations due to its association with the meteor shower.

-If you have clear skies then the illusive Quadrantids are certainly worth keeping a watch out for!
+Although they can be hit and miss if you have clear skies the illusive Quadrantids are certainly worth watching out for.

 |Meteor shower Name||Quadrantids|